ramhiser/blog-ramhiser/content/post/2018-05-20-setting-up-a-kubernetes-cluster-on-aws-in-5-minutes.md

 # Kubernetes Dashboard

 Excellent.
 We have a working Kubernetes cluster deployed on AWS.
 At this point, we can deploy lots of things, such as [Dask and Jupyter](https://ramhiser.com/post/2018-05-28-adding-dask-and-jupyter-to-kubernetes-cluster/).
 For demonstration, we'll launch the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 Think UI instead of command line for managing Kubernetes clusters and applications.

+Here's a YouTube video illustrating how to install the Kubernetes Dashboard:

+{{< youtube xe9twgEs5O8 >}}

 To get started, let's deploy the dashboard app.